Thieves steal ‘priceless’ jewelry from the Louvre in seven-minute raid

 Paris (CNN) — Thieves have stolen “priceless” jewelry from the Louvre in Paris, the world’s most-visited museum, in an audacious seven-minute raid on Sunday, the French interior minister has said.

-Interior Minister Laurent Nuñez told radio station France Inter: “A major robbery took place this morning in the Apollo Room.
-Individuals entered the Louvre Museum from outside, using a external freight elevator that was positioned on a truck.”
+Interior Minister Laurent Nuñez told radio station France Inter: “A major robbery took place this morning in the Apollo Gallery.
+Individuals entered the Louvre museum from outside, using an external freight elevator that was positioned on a truck.”

-The Apollo Room houses the French Crown Jewels, as well as treasures including Louis XIV’s hardstone vessel collection.
+The Apollo Gallery houses the French Crown Jewels, as well as treasures including Louis XIV’s hardstone vessel collection.

+Two high-security display cases were targeted, and eight of the nine items taken remain unaccounted for, including a tiara and necklace worn by Queen Marie-Amélie and Queen Hortense, the French culture ministry said in a statement.

 The thieves forced open a window using an angle grinder and stole jewelry that has “sentimental value and is priceless,” the interior minister added.

-Minister of Culture Rachida Dati told French TV station TF1 that one piece of jewelry had been found near the Louvre and was being evaluated.
+Beccuau said that investigators have not ruled out foreign interference as a possible line of inquiry into the theft; but were keeping all leads open.

-TF1 and newspaper Le Parisien said the recovered piece was the crown of Empress Eugénie, wife of Napoleon III.
+Two pieces of jewelry were recovered during the investigation, including the crown of Empress Eugénie, wife of Napoleon III, Beccuau said.

 The ornate gold piece, which features 1,354 diamonds and 56 emeralds, was damaged in the heist, they said.

-Le Parisien said a second piece of jewelry had also been recovered, but did not identify it.
+The French culture ministry confirmed the crown had been “abandoned” by the thieves as they fled the scene.

 ‘Get out, evacuate’